jthet/machine-learning-projects/hurricane-nueralNet/README.md

 See "Making Requests to the Inference Server"

 ### Running with Docker-compose
 First pull this repository.
-Note that only the alt_lenet, lenet5, and xception models are available if not using the docker image.
+Note that only the alt_lenet, lenet5, and xception models are available if not using the docker image. `docker compose` does not support use of the resnet, vgg, or ann models through the inference server.
 #### Starting the Inference Server with Docker-compose

 To start the inference server with Docker Compose, follow these steps: